Upset Prevention and Recovery Training

 No this training does not result in a formal rating or licence but you do get provided with a certificate of completion which is all that is required.

 Does it expire?

 No the certificate doesn’t have an expiry, this training is a one off course.
-You will find however that most operators such as corporate and airlines will carry out UPRT as part of your six monthly and yearly checks.
+You will find however that most operators such as corporate and airlines will carry out UPRT as part of your six monthly and yearly simulator or aircraft checks.

 How much does the UPRT course cost and do I get a discount if I am a student?

 Again, the course can vary from provider to provider depending on the content and the aircraft choice, but most providers are offering a course for around £2000 and some offer a discount if you are a current modular or integrated student.